 Mordecai is given Haman’s position.
 Esther is given Haman’s estate and she appoints Mordecai overseer.
 However, the initial edict is still in place and Persian rules written with the king’s seal cannot be undone.
 Esther asks that her people be allowed to defend themselves and the king grants this request.
 They continue this defense for a second day, including the hanging of Haman’s sons.
 On the third day, the Jews celebrated their victory with a feast.
 This time is still celebrated among Jews today, known as Purim.

-The story of Esther shows how God works in all circumstances.
-The Jews were in exile.
-Many who remained faithful during this time did not know if they would ever return to Jerusalem.
-They only knew their temple lay in ruins because of the sins of their people.
+The account of Esther shows how God works in all circumstances.
 We often limit God in what and where, when, and how He can and will accomplish His Will.
 Perhaps the remnant in Susa felt that way when the edict spread throughout the land.
 “God surely cannot hear our prayers in this place.
 His temple is rubble and the holy place is far from here.”
-Maybe they thought God completely forgot His promise to David or Abraham.
-Maybe they even wondered if the destruction of the remnant was truly deserved.
-In spite of these fears, Mordecai spoke and convinced Esther to do the same.
+In spite of fear, Mordecai spoke and convinced Esther to do the same.
 Their acts of bravery delivered the Jewish people.

 How often are we silent when we could help?
 Perhaps you are in a certain situation for such a time as this.